SwingGuy1024/Blog/Bad Uses of Optional.md

 Here, the code and the method signatures are as simple as they can get.
 We never need to check for null.
 Also, simplicity buys us robustness.
 Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.
 This is a good illustration of the KISS principle -- Keep it Simple, Stupid!

+(By the way, the possibility of the getter returning null should have been caught by unit tests.
+Your unit tests should always test for proper behavior when given bad input.
+Proper behavior for bad input usually means throwing an exception, so these are easy tests to write.
+But they often get overlooked.)

 ### Quick Takes:
 **1. This one is silly, but harmless.**